AltmyshovNursultan/Stork/README.md

 2. Post the package with the information below on the board.
 Package name, weight, origin, destination, dates, and proposal price.

-User is able to add review for travelers who prodived service.
+User is able to leave a review and assess 1-5 rate for travelers who prodived service.
+Additionally all users can see average rates each other.

 #### Technologies and tools
 + Java